Health (Medical or Psychological) Withdrawal for Undergraduate UNH Students

 - Every student who plans to return to the University must apply through the Admissions Office.
 Contact the Admissions Office (862-1360) for a Readmission Form (you may also print one from the website).
 This form must be completed, sent to the Admissions Office, and approved before you will be allowed to resume your studies at UNH.

-- In addition to the Readmission Form, you must obtain a letter from your physician/therapist who has treated you since your withdrawal, indicating the extent of your readiness to resume studies, a description of the status of your condition, and any special needs you may require upon your arrival on campus.
+- In addition to the Readmission Form, you must obtain a letter from your health care provider who has treated you since your withdrawal, indicating the extent of your treatment and the provider's assessment of your readiness to resume studies, a description of the current status of your condition, and any special needs you may require upon your arrival on campus.
 Have the letter sent directly to UNH Health Services, Executive Director’s Office, 4 Pettee Brook Lane, Durham, NH 03824.
+View a sample readmission letter.

-- The physician/therapist’s information will be reviewed by the Executive Director of Health Services, as well as your college’s Associate Dean, as part of the readmission process.
-The Admissions Office will consult with the Executive Director of Health Services and your Dean before making a final decision regarding your admission.
+- The health care provider's information will be confidentially reviewed by the Executive Director of Health Services.
+The Admissions Office will consult with the Executive Director of Health Services and your Academic Dean before making a final decision regarding your admission.